Trump Touts Economic Gains, As Trade War Looms

 But those positive data points could not overcome market jitters as Trump's trade offensive against China and other partners escalated.

-The Dow Jones Industrial Average tumbled nearly 300 points Tuesday — or just over one percent — after Trump threatened to level tariffs on another $200 billion in Chinese imports.
+The Dow Jones industrial average tumbled nearly 300 points Tuesday — or just over 1 percent — after Trump threatened to level tariffs on an additional $200 billion in Chinese imports.
 The warning followed tariffs on $50 billion worth of Chinese goods that Trump ordered on Friday.

-China quickly retaliated with tariffs of its own on U.S. exports including soybeans, medical equipment, and petroleum products.
+China quickly retaliated with tariffs of its own on U.S. exports including soybeans, medical equipment and petroleum products.

-"This is just what we predicted – a tit-for-tat trade war has erupted and American families are caught in the middle," said Matthew Shay, president of the National Retail Federation.
+"This is just what we predicted: A tit-for-tat trade war has erupted and American families are caught in the middle," said Matthew Shay, president of the National Retail Federation.
 "This reckless escalation is the latest reminder that Congress must step in and exert its authority on trade policy."

-Trump's former economic adviser, Gary Cohn, warned last week that trade conflicts with China and other countries could erase the economic gains from the GOP tax cut.
+Trump's former economic adviser Gary Cohn warned last week that trade conflicts with China and other countries could erase the economic gains from the GOP tax cut.

 Trump defended the tariffs as a necessary defense, aimed at discouraging China from unfairly obtaining America's technology secrets.